Minor Consent

 What Informed Consent for HIV Testing Means

-Informed consent for HIV testing is the process where a physician gives patients essential information about the HIV test and ensures they’re making informed, voluntary decisions about whether to be tested.
+Informed consent for HIV testing is the process where a physician gives patients essential information about the HIV test to ensure they’re making informed decisions about whether to be tested.
 Below are several key aspects of informed consent for HIV testing.

 Purpose of the HIV Test